catalinvr/unity-test-git-submodules/README.md

     - remove submodule (including .keep file)
     - update .git/modules/submodules folder
     - update .gitmodules file

+## Result
+After executing step 1 and 2, users are enabled to checkout submodules and modify files within other projects.
+The obtained project structure should look similar to this:

+![Achieved project structure](https://github.com/lars-wobus/unity-test-git-submodules/blob/master/res/umlet/final-directory-structure.png)

 ## Final Thoughts

-The proposed way seems to work.
-Users can checkout submodules and modify files within other projects.

-![Achieved project structure](https://github.com/lars-wobus/unity-test-git-submodules/blob/master/res/umlet/final-directory-structure.png)

 ### About Unity
 - Unity might display some warnings mentioning that GUIDs are already in use.
 One consequence of that behaviour could be frequent updates of .meta files in all shared projects.